Welcome to Year 2

 Please keep a record of your child’s reading at home by writing in their homework diaries.

-Spellings will be sent home on a Wednesday and tested on the following Monday.
-These will link in with the work covered in Phonics sessions.
-Spellings from the National curriculum for Year 2 will also be included as appropriate.
+Spellings will be sent home on a Wednesday and tested on the following Tuesday.
+These will link with the work covered in Phonics sessions and the year 2 common exception words.

 Your child will need a bottle of water in school, to stay hydrated and aid their concentration during lessons.
 Please clearly label your child’s water bottle with their name.